 Philosophical leisure: Recuperative praxis for human communication.
 (2007).
 Milwaukee, WI: Marquette University Press.

 From advising to mentoring: Shifting the metaphor.
-(2012, in press).
+(2012).
 The Mentor.

 Listening through leisure: Meeting the other in the spirit of civility.
 (2011).
 Listening: Journal of Communication Ethics, Religion, and Culture.
 46(1), 51-62.